-Mycena pura, also know as the Poison Radish Ground Mycena, is a small or medium, variable agaric comes in many different colours, usually with purple tints.
+Mycena pura, also know as the Poison Radish Ground Mycena, is a small or medium, variable agaric that comes in many different colours, usually with purple tints.
 Some are considered separate species or varieties, but all of them emit a distinct radish odour.
 This species is commonly found in wooded and open habitats on humus-rich soil.

 adnexed to adnate, may be sinuate and notched; whitish or sometimes slightly pinkish to purplish; developing cross-veins with maturity.
 Spores

 on the First Nature Web site.

 Many mushrooms are poisonous and some are lethally poisonous.
 It can be very difficult to distinguish between an edible and a poisonous mushroom.
 Because of that, we recommend that you never eat wild mushrooms, and this site does not contain any information about the edibility or toxicity of mushrooms.

 Although efforts have been made to ensure accuracy on this website, the information may contain errors and omissions.
 Therefore, the information presented here is for informational purposes only and should not be relied upon as any basis for consuming any plants or mushrooms.

 Links to external websites that provide information about mushrooms are included for reference purposes only.
 We do not endorse, or assume responsibility for the information, content, or recommendations provided on these external sites.